johan-nordstrom/entain-full-stack-challenge-v4/COMMENTS.md

 ## Github Pages
 I do not have any experience with github pages and it seems to be complicated to connect your own rest api.
-I will host the repo on github but i will most likely host the project on a different platform.
+I will host the repo on github but i will most likely host the project on a different platform like linode.

+## Repository pattern
+I am planning on using the repository pattern for services.